The Cathedral in Florence at sunset

 Eat Gelato (Obviously!)

 You absolutely cannot visit Florence with kids and not eat gelato.
-This isn’t just a treat, it’s a cultural requirement and the perfect way to keep little ones motivated between museum visits and walking tours.
+This isn’t just a treat, it’s a cultural requirement.
+It is also a great way to bribe them between museum visits and walking tours.

 Head to La Gelatiera or Sbrino – Gelatificio Contadino for some of the city’s best authentic gelato.